molinfo-vienna/GRIPHIN/README.md

-## GRAPE: Grids of Pharmacophore Interaction Fields for Affinity Prediction
+## GRIPHIN: Grids of Pharmacophore Interaction Fields for Affinity Prediction

 ![image](images/overview.png)

 **General information**

-This is the official implementation of the GRAPE model for affinity prediction.
+This is the official implementation of the GRIPHIN model for affinity prediction.
 You can find the preprint on [arxiv]().
 The pretrained model is available via [figshare]().